MatuaDoc/OnslowCollege.github.io/11dit/programming/mastermind.md

 1. Allow the password to contain all digits (0 to 9)
 2. Instead of asking for a password, generate a random one
 3. If a user guesses a correct digit but it is in the wrong location, print "🔶"
+4. When printing the guess lines at the end, also tell the user how many guesses they made.

 ### Extension example output